georgeklaus/se-assignment-8-pitching-a-software-project-georgeklaus/README.md

 5. **Unique Selling Proposition (USP) : Explain the concept of a Unique Selling Proposition (USP).
 How do you identify and articulate your software project's USP in your pitch?**

  A Unique Selling Proposition (USP) is a specific benefit or feature that distinguishes your product or service from its competitors.
 It's what makes your offering unique and compelling to your target audience.
-A strong USP highlights the key aspects of your product that are most attractive to potential customers and conveys why they should choose your solution over others.
+A strong USP highlights the key aspects of your product that are most attractive to potential customers and conveys why they should choose your solution over others (Williams, 2020).

  Identifying and Articulating Your Software Project's USP